 What to pack for a summer visit to Rome

-To answer this it is necessary to take into account the season, as it is summer, what I recommend you to take to your trip is:
+To answer this you need to take into account the season, as it is summer, what I recommend you to bring to your trip is:

 - Light clothing.